Menu

 We support the demands of impacted individuals, advocacy organizations, and medical professionals for complete protection of Medicaid funds.
 We remain committed to advocating for policies that uphold the mental and emotional well-being of all individuals, especially those who have historically been underserved.

-• 13 Jan 2024 3:41 PM | Dr. Nick Battle (Administrator)
+• 13 Jan 2024 3:41 PM | Anonymous member (Administrator)

 As we reflect on the impactful legacy of Dr. Martin Luther King, Jr., NABC takes a moment to honor the life and contributions of this extraordinary leader.
 Dr. King's tireless efforts and unwavering commitment to justice, equality, and civil rights continue to inspire us and shape the path towards a better future.